acemod/ACE3/README.md

 ### Testing & building

-To help us test the latest development changes, download the [artifact](https://github.com/acemod/ACE3/actions/workflows/arma.yml) of the branch you'd like to test or subscribe to [nightly build](https://steamcommunity.com/sharedfiles/filedetails/?id=1882627645) to test `master` branch.
+To help us test the latest development changes, download the [artifact](https://github.com/acemod/ACE3/actions/workflows/arma.yml) of the branch you'd like to test or subscribe to "Anrop ACE3 Master" on the workshop to test `master` branch.
 Alternatively [build your own version](https://ace3.acemod.org/wiki/development/setting-up-the-development-environment.html).

 ### Get in touch